 - Such matters will be taken seriously and investigated promptly and not dismissed as “over-sensitivity” or “workplace culture” on the part of the member of staff;

-- The matter will be thoroughly investigated using NHS Fife’s Management of Employee Conduct policy, developed in line with the Management of Employee Conduct PIN Policy, and where an investigation recommends that a disciplinary process is appropriate, the individual against whom allegations have been made will be given a fair hearing; and
+- The matter will be thoroughly investigated using NHS Scotland Workforce Policies Investigation Process, and where an investigation recommends that a conduct process is appropriate, the individual against whom allegations have been made will be given a fair hearing; and

 - Members of staff who have raised allegations in good faith, regardless of whether or not they are upheld, and members of staff who have participated in the process, (eg as a witness), must not be subject to any detriment because of having done so.